etfrenchvcu/disorder-normalizer/scripts/umls/README.md

-#Load the following UMLS files
+# Load the following UMLS files into the /raw directory
--MRCONSO.RRF
--MRSTY.RRF
+- MRCONSO.RRF
+- MRREL.RRF
+- MRSTY.RRF